realityforge/replicant-example/README.md

 * create generic server-side subscription handler for all these top level components.
 * Handle scenario where session goes away.
 Gracefully handle re-authentication etc.
+* Create a PacketManager that manages the sequencing and control flow associated with connections.
 * Document how this all works together!